knownasilya/sails-couchdb/README.md

 FAIL Collection Schema uniqueness should return an error if unique constraint fails

-PASS Collection .findOrCreate() should create a new record: 22ms
+PASS Collection .findOrCreate(FAIL should create a new record: 26ms

-PASS Collection .findOrCreate() should return a single record: 17ms
+PASS Collection .findOrCreate(FAIL should return a single record: 18ms

-PASS Collection .findOrCreate() should only have a single record in the database: 6ms
+PASS Collection .findOrCreate(FAIL should only have a single record in the database: 9ms

-PASS Collection .findOrCreate() should return a model instance: 6ms
+PASS Collection .findOrCreate(FAIL should return a model instance: 12ms

 PASS Collection definitions autoCreatedAt should be on by default: 0ms